nyancodeid/image-cache/README.md

 ### Flush Cache
-Delete all cache files on your directory. this code will be delete all cache on `options.dir` with extension name same as `options.extname`.
+Delete all cache files on your directory. this code will delete all cache on `options.dir` with extension name same as `options.extname`.

 #### Example
 ```javascript